mayd/petzold-pw5e/README.md

     * Chapter 16 The Palette Manager/Tunnel
     * Chapter 23 A Taste of the Internet/NetTime
     * Chapter 23 A Taste of the Internet/UpdDemo

+5 January 2021

+* Update list of TIME servers for NetTime demo.
+(NB this TCP service is deprecated.)
+* Modified UpdDEmo demo to connect to iFTP service on localhost (but still not working)

 Bash commands to compile all examples with MSYS2/MinGW:
 -------------------------------------------------------